RaviNags/spring-data-criteria-engine/README.md

 # How to use with a example ?

-two table : Enterprise 1 ------ * User
+We have two table in our use case : Enterprise 1 ------ * User

 | User |
 | ------ |